 But although MMT in itself is more or less politically neutral, at the moment we are far from sharing equally the understanding it enables.
 Unfortunately, “the powers that be” appear to understand MMT much better than the rest of us.
 This has made it easy for them to confuse and deceive many people in a way that, as Dan notes, suits their purposes.

 I don’t know about the circles others move in, but in “my circles” (Australia) there is plenty of confusion.
 It does not seem uncommon to encounter people who think the government has run out of money.
 They do often believe that much of the suffering caused by austerity is regrettable but unavoidable.
-They are not necessarily ideologically predisposed to austerity but have been deceived into thinking a household budget is like the government budget.
+They are not necessarily ideologically predisposed to austerity but have been deceived into thinking the government is like a household.
 Survey evidence appears to bear this out.

 When we come to understand that a currency-issuing government faces no revenue constraint and sets the terms on which it spends (there is no danger, for example, of bond vigilantes impeding that process), it becomes clear that anything within resource limits is potentially on the industrial and political table.
 Yet, in complete contradiction of reality, the powers that be currently have many of us believing that government (and hence we) are beholden to the profit motive and helpless in the face of the demands of the major corporations, when in fact it is the currency-issuing government that sets the limits within which the profit motive is operative, if at all.
 Anything from hard left to hard right is possible, but right now many believe that only the neoliberal policy approach is viable.